 An important line of work we will pursue in the future is developing computationally effective implementations of our generic methodology for specific CDR-problems.
 Clearly, the ultimate goal is to embed the column-and-row generation algorithm into branch-and-price or branch-and-cut-and-price algorithms to solve large-scale integer programming problems with column-dependent-rows.
 Furthermore, we are currently working on alternate approaches based on Lagrangian relaxation and Benders decomposition for solving the LP relaxations of CDR-problems.
-This will enable us to look at CDR-problems from different angles and compare the computational performance of different algorithms.
+In addition, we plan to investigate the synergies that may exist between our methodology and the other recent column-and-row generation frameworks SDW and CGEF (see Section 2.2).
+These different paths will enable us to look at CDR-problems from different angles and compare the computational performance of different algorithms.

 Acknowledgments.
 We are grateful for the invaluable comments of the associate editor and the anonymous referees.
-We would like to thank the faculty and staff at the Department of Computer

-Engineering, Boğaziçi University for allowing us to use their facilities.
+We would like to thank the faculty and staff at the Department of Computer Engineering, Boğaziçi University for allowing us to use their facilities.
 This study is supported by The Scientific and Technological Research Council of Turkey (TÜBİTAK) under grant 106M472.